reselbob/k8s-4-it-pros/day-1/lesson-09-hpa/README.md

 ## Installing the Metric Server

 In order for HPA to work, it needs a controller that reports cluster metrics.
-Otherwise, it has no way of knowing that the condition of the cluster is.
-In this lesson we'll used Kubernetes Metric Server.
+Otherwise, it has no way of knowing what the condition of the cluster is.
+In this lesson we'll be using Kubernetes Metric Server.

 We nee to install it.
 Metrics Server is **not** part of the general Kubernetes installation.
 The installing the Metrics Server is a 4 step process.